karan-040/multiplayer-tic-tac-toe/README.md

    npm run start
    ```
 4. Open your browser and navigate to `http://localhost:3000`.

-## Deployment

-The game is deployed and can be played live here: [Play Multiplayer Tic Tac Toe](https://multiplayer-tic-tac-toe-frontend.onrender.com/)

 Feel free to contribute to the project!
 If you have any feedback or suggestions, open an issue or submit a pull request.
 Enjoy playing! 🎉